-A description of the LEA, its schools, and its students.
+A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.

 Literacy First Charter Schools is a located in East San Diego County.
 The school is located at four separate sites, serving a diverse population, reflective of the communities we serve, of students K-12th grade.
-Additionally, LFCS includes Freedom Academy, an independent study program for students K-8.
+Additionally, LFCS includes Freedom Academy, an independent study program for students TK-8.